 The geofencing feature allows for the configuration of up to four circular areas (geofences) on the Earth's surface.
-The receiver will then evaluate for each of these areas whether the current position lies within the area or not and signal the state via UBX messaging.
+The receiver will then evaluate for each of these areas whether the current position lies within the area or not and signal the state via UBX messaging and PIO toggling.